 Crafters can also use MP to convert an existing material into another similar material – steel into adamantine or wool into silk, for example.
 The cost of converting materials is the same as if you were to buy it normally.
 There are some materials which Crafter magic cannot convert a material into, notably highly magical or unstable materials.
 However, some of these materials can be created with additional resources and preparation.
 Crafters can also create minor warps in the form of an item or even fuse some materials together to a certain degree, with the appropriate knowledge of the materials.
 The cost of these changes is typically small but the more expensive the materials altered, the greater the cost.

-Magical items made by Crafters are called “Crafter items.”
-Crafter items are rather different from normal magical items.
+Magical items made by Crafters are unique magical called “Crafter items.”
+Crafter items are rather different from normal magical items – they are powerful, but temperamental.
 Crafter items do not detect as magical to Detect Magic unless cast by a Crafter, but Arcane Sight and more powerful spells read them as magical.
-Identifying a Crafter item with a Spellcraft check is more difficult than identifying a normal magical item, with a DC of 25+double caster level.
+Identifying a Crafter item with a Spellcraft check is more difficult than identifying a normal magical item, with a DC of 25+caster level.
 A Crafter is always aware of the abilities of an item they created (unless cursed).
-Unless cast by a Crafter, Identify doesn’t give a bonus to identifying Crafter items, but Analyze Dweomer and any spell more powerful can identify them.
+Unless cast by a Crafter, Identify doesn’t give a bonus to identifying Crafter items, but Arcane Sight and any spell more powerful can identify them.

 The spell Mage’s Disjunction cannot destroy Crafter items, instead shutting them off for 1 hour/caster level of the spell if it would normally destroy the item.
 Antimagic Field only partially suppresses Crafter items – continuous effects continue to function but activated items cannot be activated.